gulpjs/glob-stream/README.md

 ### Options

-- fullBase
+- base
-  - Default is `false`
+  - Default is everything before a glob starts
-  - When true it will make file.base relative to the cwd instead of the lowest glob expression

-This argument is passed directly to [node-glob](https://github.com/isaacs/node-glob)
+This argument is passed directly to [node-glob](https://github.com/isaacs/node-glob) so check there for more options

 #### Glob